aspect-build/rules_js/docs/js_binary.md

 find them when outside of the sandbox and so that they don't follow symlinks back to the user source tree.

-TODO: link to rule_js node_package linker design doc
+TODO: link to rules_js linker design doc

 This rules requires that Bazel was run with [`--enable_runfiles`](https://docs.bazel.build/versions/main/command-line-reference.html#flag--enable_runfiles).